Deeply converts plain JS objects and arrays to Immutable Maps and Lists.

 and proceeding to the top-level collection itself), along with the key

-referring to each collection and the parent JS object provided as this
+referring to each collection and the parent JS object provided as this.

 to return a new Immutable Collection, allowing for custom conversions from

-is provided which is the sequence of
+deep JS objects.
+Finally, a path is provided which is the sequence of

 keys to this value from the starting value.

-is not provided, the default behavior will convert Objects
+If reviver is not provided, the default behavior will convert Objects

 into Maps and Arrays into Lists like so: